nmcl/C--SIM/README_BUILD/README.md

 obtained from running configure and if this file  exists in the local directory or in  the installed directory, the  answers  from this file will be  given as the   defaults  for subsequent  runs (the  installed Configure.h is used in preference to a local version).
+Configure.h is created from previous runs so you can quickly reconfigure and rebuild using (most of) the same answers if necessary.

 1) Make is verbose (NO/YES) [NO]